Tufts

 Q: What is the procedure for letters of recommendation?

 A: The process is the same as letters of recommendation for college applications.
 Students should politely approach their teacher of choice and inquire whether they would be willing to write a recommendation letter on their behalf at least two weeks before the application deadline.
 If the teacher who wrote the student’s college recommendation letter agrees to also write them a scholarship letter, it is ok for them to modify their original letter to save them time.
-The teacher will then submit the letter to Ms. Bretthauer in the CCC office, who will attach it to your application.

 Q: How do I get a transcript if I need it for part of my application?